hayeah/xmd/README.md

 ```
 [> http://google.com]
 ```

 ### No Nesting for * _ `

-Nesting of the followings is not allowed:
+It is not allowed to nesting the followings:

 +  `_`
 + <code>`</code>